mnaufalhilmym/online-store/README.md

   git push origin fix/my-fix-branch
   ```

-- In GitHub, send a pull request to `online-store:mail`.
+- In GitHub, send a pull request to `online-store:main`.